Sudoku: Modern Sudoku

 The modern Sudoku was most likely designed anonymously by Howard Garns, a 74-year-old retired architect and freelance puzzle constructor from Connersville, Indiana, and first published in 1979 by Dell Magazines as Number Place (the earliest known examples of modern Sudoku).
 Garns' name was always present on the list of contributors in issues of Dell Pencil Puzzles and Word Games that included Number Place and was always absent from issues that did not.
 He died in 1989 before getting a chance to see his creation as a worldwide phenomenon.
 Whether or not Garns was familiar with any of the French newspapers listed above is unclear.

 The puzzle was introduced in Japan by Maki Kaji (鍜治 真起, Kaji Maki), president of the Nikoli puzzle company, in the paper Monthly Nikolist in April 1984 as Sūji wa dokushin ni kagiru (数字は独身に限る), which can be translated as "the digits must be single", or as "the digits are limited to one occurrence" (In Japanese, dokushin means an "unmarried person").
-The name was later abbreviated to Sudoku (数独), taking only the first kanji of compound words to form a shorter version.
-"Sudoku" is a registered trademark in Japan and the puzzle is generally referred to as Number Place (ナンバープレース, Nanbāpurēsu) or, more informally, a shortening of the two words, Num(ber) Pla(ce) (ナンプレ, Nanpure).
-In 1986, Nikoli introduced two innovations: the number of givens was restricted to no more than 32, and puzzles became "symmetrical" (meaning the givens were distributed in rotationally symmetric cells).
-It is now published in mainstream Japanese periodicals, such as the Asahi Shimbun.
+According to a 2007 article by the BBC, Kaji had come across the puzzle in the Dell puzzle books published in the United States.
+Kaji created the abbreviated name Sudoku (数独), by taking only the first kanji of compound words to form a shorter version.
+Nokoli claims to hold trademark rights to the name "Sudoku" in Japan, and some other publishers use the name Number Place (ナンバープレース, Nanbāpurēsu) or, more informally, a shortening of the two words, Num(ber) Pla(ce) (ナンプレ, Nanpure).
+The puzzles are now published in mainstream Japanese periodicals, such as the Asahi Shimbun, as well as in puzzle books.